Pulled Apart - Part III: Get on the bus!

 }

-To identify the type of message I am using an enum, which I do not feel too great about.
-The advantage of using enum’s is that there is no magic strings which the compiler can’t identify (i.e. if I mistype a message, the compiler tells me) and that I can use flags to broadcast multiple messages at once.
-However the downside of enum’s means adding a new message means editing the list of enum’s which isn’t so great.
+To identify the type of message, I used an enum—which I don’t feel great about.
+The advantage of using enums is that there’s no magic strings (the compiler can’t identify them, e.g., if I mistype a message) and I can use flags to broadcast multiple messages at once.
+However, the downside is that adding a new message requires editing the enum list, which isn’t ideal.

 Final Thoughts

-Overall I am exceptionally happy with the bus as it solved so many problems I have had with multi-threaded applications and I think should be a standard in application design in future.
+Overall, I’m exceptionally happy with the bus—it solved so many problems I’d had with multi-threaded applications and should be a standard in application design in the future.